Havant railway station: Recent changes

-Since July 2006, the Hayling Island platform face no longer exists and a new cycle centre has been built in place of the former platform.
-A new station name pole has been erected at the position also.
-As well as these, most of the signs within the station were changed and new seats have been installed on the platforms.
-This was in line with commitments made in the South Western franchise.
+Since July 2006, the Hayling Island platform face no longer exists and a new bicycle centre has been built in place of the former platform.
+Most of the signs within the station were changed and new seats have been installed on the platforms, in line with commitments made in the South Western franchise.

-There has been some discussion about putting a third (terminating) platform in the gap, however this would have to be very short and narrow.
-There has also been discussion about reinstating the Hayling Island platform, and even the whole Hayling Island branch.
+There were proposals to put a third (terminating) platform in the gap, although this would have to be very short and narrow, along with reinstating the Hayling Island platform and even the whole branch.
 Both of these proposals have now been completely abandoned.